Oregon’s state flower! The shiny and spiky leaves on this tall plant resemble holly, but they are not related.

-There are 2 species of Oregon Grape common to Silver Falls forests and meadows - Mahonia nervosa (Pictured left) being the second to the M. aquifolia (pictured right) highlighted on this page.
+There are 2 species of Oregon Grape common to Silver Falls forests and meadows - B. aquifolium (Pictured left) being the second to the B. nervosa (pictured right) highlighted on this page.
 Both have attractive yellow flower clusters and blue fruit.
 The distinguishing characteristic between them is the leaf and the growth pattern.
-M. aquifolia is low growing and spreading, whereas M. nervosa is a taller shrub with shinier leaves with wavy edges.
+B. nervosa is low growing and spreading, whereas B. aquifolium is a taller shrub with shinier leaves with wavy edges.

 Description: